Skip to main content

 Figure 7.6.1 Map of Lassen Volcanic National Park

 Lassen Volcanic National Park is approximately 25 km across east to west and 20 km north to south.
 Highway 89 weaves its way north-south through the west side of the park, while the eastern part of the park has fewer major roads.
 A road with a separate park entrance goes to Butte Lake near Cinder Cone.
 There are several lakes in the eastern part of the park, including Snag Lake, Juniper Lake and Horseshoe Lake.
 Manzanita Lake is in the northwest part of the park.
-Mount Diller, Brokeoff Mountain and Mount Conard are all located within the circle representing Brokeoff Volcano and are remnants of Brokeoff Volcano, which is located in the southwest corner of the park.
+Mount Diller, Brokeoff Mountain and Mount Conard are all remnants of Brokeoff Volcano, which is located in the southwest corner of the park.
 Lassen Peak lies to the North of Brokeoff Volcano and Chaos Crags is further north.
 Red Cinder is located at the far eastern edge of the park.
-Most of the hydrothermal features are in the southern part of the park, including Bumpass Hell, which is within the circle of Brokeoff Volcano.
+Most of the hydrothermal features are in the southern part of the park, including Bumpass Hell, which is related to Brokeoff Volcano.
 Growler Hot Springs and Morgan Hot Springs are south of the park boundary.

 Figure 7.6.2 Lassen Volcano Map

 Volcanic features labeled as lava domes include: Chaos Crags, Lassen Peak, Crescent Center, and Reading Peak, all in the western part of the park.
-Broke-off Volcano in the southwest corner is labeled as a composite volcano.
-The cinder cones are Hat Mountain, Crater Butte, Red Cinder Cone, Fairfield Peak, and Cinder Cone; all in the central or eastern part of the park.
+Broke-off Volcano, a composite volcano, is in the southwest.
+The cinder cones are Hat Mountain, Crater Butte, Red Cinder Cone, Fairfield Peak, and Cinder Cone.
+These are all in the central or eastern part of the park.
 Two shield volcanoes, Sifford Mountain and Mount Harkness, are near the southern park boundary and one, Prospect Peak is near the northern park boundary.

 Figure 7.6.4 Projected Profile of Brokeoff Volcano